smaislin186/dwa15-spring2017-notes/02_PHP/09_PHP_and_HTML.md

 ## Logic and Display
 Generally speaking, PHP code can be divided into two categories:

-1. Logic: Code that defines or performs logic
+1. Logic: Code that defines or performs logic, for example, setting a variable, defining or invoking a function.
 2. Display: Code that produces output (sometimes called side-effects)

 __Example logic code:__